flavien-perier/prime-numbers/README.md

 # Premiers

-Simple program for write the prime number suite.
+Simple program to calculate the sequence of prime numbers.

 ## Compile

 with gcc:

 ```sh
 gcc primeNumbers.c -lm -o primeNumbers
 ```

-## Params :
+## Params

-- -r (number)     -rank (number)          Indicate the rank of the suite.
+- -r (number)     --rank (number)         Get the rank of the suite.
 - -js             --json                  Use json format.